All Episodes

 Because I don't know the whole truth.

-All I know is these are really respectable credentialed people.
+All I know is these are really respectable, credentialed people.

-Don't you don't you think Brian Finch?
+Don't you think Brian Finch?

 I do.

-I I absolutely What did you think when you read it?
+What did you think when you read it?

-What let me ask that.
+Let me ask that.

 What did you think when you read the nation piece?

-You've got the left with the nation, the right with the Washington Times, and basically the center with uh Bloomberg here.
+You've got the left with the nation, the right with the Washington Times, and basically the center with Bloomberg here.

 I think it deserves equal weight in terms of the investigation.